Doppia-T/LinkeBot-simplified/README.md

 # LinkeBot-simplified
-This is an (over)simplified version of LinkeBot's repository
+This is an (over)simplified version of [LinkeBot's repository](https://github.com/Doppia-T/LinkeBot).

 **A small bot for automating a Linkedin profile**

 This is the second attempt of creating a bot capable of managing a LinkedIn profile.
 It uses [Selenium WebDriver package](https://pypi.org/project/selenium/) and, since it is written for being used with [Mozilla Firefox](https://www.mozilla.org/it/firefox/new/) browser, [GeckoDriver](https://github.com/mozilla/geckodriver/releases).

-This bot is designed to get the credentials of the LinkedIn profile from an external `.txt` file so that anyone can change the used profile -or its password - without the need of modifying the source code.
-Said file has to be put in the same folder with the other LinkeBot's `.py` file.
+This bot is designed to get the credentials of the LinkedIn profile from an external '.txt' file so that anyone can change the used profile -or its password - without the need of modifying the source code.
+Said file has to be put in the same folder with the other LinkeBot's '.py' file.

 ## Driver Setup

-Linkebot uses `geckodriver` so download the latest driver.
+Linkebot uses 'geckodriver' so download the latest driver.

 ## Additional requiements setup